cutedot/CodeSnippet/a/notes.md

-# Notes on Airbnb Interview
+# Just a list of stupid mistakes
 -------
 1. pop item from queue:
 ```cpp